Vitamin B12 deficiency: Inadequate intake

 Vitamin B_{12} cannot be produced by the human body, and must be obtained from the diet.
 The body normally gets enough vitamin B_{12} from the consumption of foods from animal sources.
 Inadequate dietary intake of animal products such as eggs, meat, milk, fish, fowl (and some types of edible algae) can result in a deficiency state.
-Vegans, and to a lesser degree vegetarians, are at risk for B_{12} deficiency if they do not consume either a dietary supplement or vitamin-fortified foods.
-Children are at a higher risk for B_{12} deficiency due to inadequate dietary intake, as they have fewer vitamin stores and a relatively larger vitamin need per calorie of food intake.
+Vegans, and to a lesser degree vegetarians, are at risk of B_{12} deficiency if they do not consume either a dietary supplement or vitamin-fortified foods.
+Children are at a higher risk of B_{12} deficiency due to inadequate dietary intake, as they have fewer vitamin stores and a relatively larger vitamin need per calorie of food intake.

 Increased need

 Increased needs by the body can occur due to AIDS and hemolysis (the breakdown of red blood cells), which stimulates increased red cell production.

 Mechanism

 MRI image of the brain in vitamin B_{12} deficiency, axial view showing the "precontrast FLAIR image": note the abnormal lesions (circled) in the periventricular area suggesting white matter pathology.